Liming prior to fall seeding of alfalfa

 Determining the soil pH is the first step in determining if lime is needed.
 However, it does not tell you the amount of lime you need to apply.
 Soils with more clay and organic matter will have more acidity at a given pH, and will require more lime/ECC (effective calcium carbonate) to reach a target soil pH, than will a sandy soil.
 This is why two soils may have the same soil pH but have quite different buffer pHs, and different lime requirements.

 To make that rate determination quickly in the lab, we use a buffer solution and measure the soil’s buffer pH.
 A buffer is simply a strong salt solution designed to resist change in pH.
 The buffer is added at a high pH, 7.5, and calibrated so that when it reacts with an acid soil, the pH drops.
-The lower the buffer pH drops, the more lime will be needed to bring the pH up to the required target pH.
+The lower the buffer pH goes, the more lime will be needed to bring the pH up to the required target pH.

 Calculating lime rates